How to Lose Lower Belly Fat – Overview

 In doing this, it will help reduce the dangerous layer of visceral fat present in the abdomen region.

 Losing lower belly fat can be difficult; here are a few things you can do to reduce excess abdominal fat.

 Consuming excess foods with added sugar causes weight gain.
 Added sugars are reported to have harmful effects on metabolic health.

-The large amounts of fructose present in the sugars can lead to the formation of fat around your abdomen and liver leading to insulin resistance and various metabolic disorders.
+The large amounts of fructose present in the sugars can form fat around your abdomen and liver, leading to insulin resistance and various metabolic disorders.

 Sugar present in beverages is far more harmful in this regard.
-You can end up consuming more total calories through beverages laden with sugar, as the brain doesn’t classify liquid calories as it would classify solid calories.
+You can consume more calories through beverages laden with sugar, as the brain doesn’t classify liquid calories as it would classify solid calories.

-You should limit or restrict the amount of sugar in your diet and consider completely avoiding sugar-laden drinks like beverages with added sugars, sodas, artificial fruit juices, and various sports drinks.
+You should limit or restrict the amount of sugar in your diet and avoid sugar-laden drinks like beverages with added sugars, sodas, artificial fruit juices, and various sports drinks.

 See also: 21-day sugar detox meal plan

 Protein may be the most important macronutrient for losing weight as it reduces food cravings and boosts the metabolism rate, helping in fat burning.

 Protein keeps your food cravings to a minimum by reducing appetite levels.
 It also helps in preventing any further weight gain.